The Political Fix: India’s Coronavirus Economic Task Force needs to quickly pull out the big guns

 The country has effectively quarantined itself in an attempt to limit the spread of the new coronavirus, barring all international flights from landing beginning March 22.

-On Sunday, as many Indians carried out the self-imposed “janata curfew” called by Prime Minister Narendra Modi, Central and state officials announced a full lockdown in more than 75 districts.
+On Sunday, as many Indians carried out the self-imposed “janata curfew” called by Prime Minister Narendra Modi, central and state officials announced a full lockdown in more than 75 districts.

 More than 80 cities are on this list, including Delhi, Mumbai, Bengaluru, Chennai, Kolkata.
 (More details are here).